Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Introduction

 \section{Introduction}

 A classical result states that a storage organized as a queue can be the basis of universal computations.
 Implicitly this has been shown by Post in \cite{Post43}, who proved the universality of normal productions.
 A normal production $u\to v$ transforms a string $ux$ into $xv$.
-In order to obtain the equivalence with general formal systems nonterminal symbols are required.
+In order to obtain the equivalence with general formal systems, nonterminal symbols are required.

 This idea leading back to Post's work is used in \cite{Manna74}, where a Post machine is defined as an automaton with a finite control and queue storage.
 Some articles are devoted to similar models in the area of Formal Languages.
 Vollmar \cite{Vollmar70} considers automata with queue storage.
 He focusses on automata working in real-time (the number of steps executed is equal to the length of the input) accepting with empty storage.
 Separation of deterministic and nondeterministic variants of this model are shown, the language classes are compared to the Chomsky Hierarchy, closure properties and decidability are considered.
-We will discuss some lower bound proofs from this article in Section~\ref{analysis}.
+We will discuss some lower bound proofs from this investigation in Section~\ref{analysis}.
 Another work on machines with queue storage in the area of Formal Languages is \cite{Brandenburg80}.

-While the universality of queue storages was known for a long time, results on the complexity of computations on such models were obtained much later.
-In \cite{Li92} Li, Longr{\' e} and Vitanyi mainly lower bounds for the mutual simulation of machines with a varying number of queues, pushdowns, and tapes are shown.
-The simulation of a pushdown by a queue requires $\Omega(n^{4/3}/\log n)$ steps in the deterministic and nondeterministic case (here $n$ denotes the number of steps simulated).
+While the universality of queue storages was known for a long time, results concerning the complexity of computations on such models were obtained much later.
+In \cite{Li92} mainly lower bounds for the mutual simulation of machines with a varying number of queues, pushdowns, and tapes are shown.
+The simulation of a pushdown by a queue requires $\Omega(n^{4/3}/\log n)$ steps in the deterministic and nondeterministic case (here $n$ denotes the number of steps being simulated).
 An optimal quadratic lower bound holds for the deterministic simulation of a queue by a tape \cite{Li88ic}, while a nondeterministic simulation is possible in time $O(n^{3/2}\log^{1/2} n)$ \cite{Li88jcss}.
 The lower bound for this simulation is $\Omega(n^{4/3}/\log^{2/3} n)$ \cite{Li88ic}.